DTF Placement Guide — Transfer Sizes, Distances & Pro Tips

 Can I mix placements on the same garment?

-What if I’m ordering locally and need it fast?
+What if I'm ordering locally in Miami and need it fast?